The Law Firm for Victims of Sexual Assault by Massage Therapists

 Sexual Abuse in the Massage Therapy Setting Is Among the Most Traumatic and Underreported of All Forms of Sexual Assault

 Massage therapists in most states are licensed and regulated by a department of health.
-It is not normal or legal for massage therapists to make contact with your breasts or genitalia during the course of a massage.
+It is not legal for massage therapists to make contact with your breasts or genitalia during the course of a massage.
 This type of physical contact is also banned by the ethics and professional licensing rules for massage therapy.

 Getting a massage leaves the client very vulnerable.
 Usually, the client is lying down naked in a dark, unfamiliar room with a massage therapist they do not know.
 Frequently, the therapist is a person of the opposite sex.
 Sometimes, the client is getting his/her first massage and does not understand what is and is not acceptable.
 Some massage therapists take advantage of these conditions to assault clients.
 Then, they try to claim that the survivor’s allegations are a misunderstanding due to the nature of a massage therapy technique.